ajanm007/jevrag/README.md

-- A **RAG-Gate checkout** — this project deliberately reuses RAG-Gate's tested risk-coverage/AURC math, EM/F1 scoring, and its prepared HotpotQA data (1000 questions, frozen val/test split, prebuilt BM25 index) rather than reimplementing any of it.
-By default the code looks for it at `D:\Research\RAG-Gate`; point `RAG_GATE_PATH` at wherever your own checkout lives if that's not where it sits.
-Without this, nothing that touches HotpotQA will run.
+- A **RAG-Gate checkout** — this project deliberately reuses RAG-Gate's tested risk-coverage/AURC math, EM/F1 scoring, and its prepared HotpotQA data (1000 questions, frozen val/test split, prebuilt BM25 index) rather than reimplementing any of it. **RAG-Gate is currently a private, unpublished research repository — this dependency is not yet independently obtainable.** Without it, nothing that touches HotpotQA will run; the code looks for it at `D:\Research\RAG-Gate` by default, overridable via `RAG_GATE_PATH` for anyone who does have a copy.
+If you're evaluating this repo without that access: `jevrag/decision.py` and every file in `jevrag/primitives/` have no RAG-Gate dependency at all and are readable/testable standalone — only `jevrag/eval/calibration.py` (the AURC/risk-coverage math) and anything touching HotpotQA need it, which means the CLI's full eval reports do too.
+Records someone with access already generated for you are the practical way to see a real report without the checkout yourself.
 - A **Jev API key** (TypeSafe AI) — needed to generate fresh records.
   Not needed if you're only evaluating records someone already gave you.
 - An **OpenRouter key**, only if you want to generate your own fresh